yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 You can find the example of the proof submission and verification in the [Quiz Program](../../examples/zkquiz/quiz/script/src/main.rs).

 #### Using the CLI
-You can find examples of how to submit a proof using the cli in the [submitting proofs guide](0_submitting_proofs.md).
+You can find examples of how to submit a proof using the CLI in the [submitting proofs guide](0_submitting_proofs.md).